Fellow-Consulting-AG/docapp-docs/docs/doc2/modules/doc-scan.md

 ## FritzBox Network Settings

-If you get the following error after installing and going to url <https://local.polydocs.io:12500/>, here are the reasons:
+If you get the following error after installing and going to url <https://local.polydocs.io:12500/>, here are the reasons:<br>
-* DNS resolution of private IP addresses not possible.
+* DNS resolution of private IP addresses not possible.<br>
 * DNS resolution for domain names pointing to private IP addresses in the FRITZ!Box home network is not possible via FRITZ!Box.
 As a result, no access to server services in the FRITZ!Box home network is possible via the domain name.
-In this case, one of the following error messages may be displayed:
+In this case, one of the following error messages may be displayed:<br>
-"DNS timed out"
+"DNS timed out"<br>
 "DNS request timed out"

-<ins>Cause</ins>
+<ins>Cause</ins><br>
 For security reasons, FRITZ!Box suppresses DNS responses that point to IP addresses in its own home network.
 This is a security feature of the FRITZ!Box to protect against so called DNS rebinding attacks.

-So if you use a FritzBox you have to make the following settings in the menu of the FritzBox first:
+So if you use a FritzBox you have to make the following settings in the menu of the FritzBox:

 1. Click on `Home Network` in the user interface of the FRITZ!Box.